Logo

 Overview

-Prior to starting her career as a lawyer, Lauren had the privilege of clerking for the Honourable Mr. Justice Louis LeBel of the Supreme Court of Canada (2009-2010) and the Honourable Madam Justice Georgina R. Jackson of the Court of Appeal for Saskatchewan (2008-2009).
-Relying on the experiences and knowledge gained during the course of her two clerkships, Lauren’s civil litigation practice places an emphasis on public and administrative law, appellate litigation, and constitutional litigation.
-In addition to a vast array of representative work helping clients in any number of civil litigation matters, Lauren also has considerable experience dealing with applications for leave to appeal and for intervener status, and with appeals (including appeals to the Supreme Court of Canada).
+Lauren’s civil litigation practice focuses on public and administrative law, appellate litigation, and constitutional litigation.
+In addition to a vast array of representative work helping clients in any number of civil litigation matters, Lauren also has considerable experience dealing with appeals, and for application for leave to appeal and for leave to intervene, including before the Supreme Court of Canada.

-Lauren received her Juris Doctor in 2008 from Queen’s University, where she was a member of the Dean’s List during each of her three years of study and was awarded the Dean’s Key at graduation.
+Lauren received her Juris Doctor in 2008 from Queen’s University, where she was a member of the Dean’s list during each of her three years of study and was awarded the Dean’s Key at graduation.
 Lauren also holds a degree in Communication and Psychology from the University of Ottawa, where she was awarded the Silver Medal.

 Representative Work

-Results 1 - 3 of 20
+Results 1 - 3 of 38

 • Current page 1